Bank of America seeks end to lawsuit tied to AIG case

-NEW YORK, Aug 29 (Reuters) - Bank of America Corp is urging a federal court to throw out an unusual lawsuit by its shareholders accusing it of concealing a $10 billion fraud case brought by American International Group Inc.
+NEW YORK (Reuters) - Bank of America Corp (BAC.N) is urging a federal court to throw out an unusual lawsuit by its shareholders accusing it of concealing a $10 billion fraud case brought by American International Group Inc (AIG.N).

 The bank argued in papers filed late Tuesday in Manhattan federal court that shareholders should have known the insurer might sue, based on published reports several months earlier.